jameshtwose/iris_D3/README.md

 The aim of this repo is to test out visualising data in javascript, how it looks like on various devices and how easy it is to deploy.

 ## NOTE
-Whatever is in the docs/index.html may be viewed fully renderd via github pages https://jameshtwose.github.io/plotting_js/
+Whatever is in the docs/index.html may be viewed fully renderd via github pages:

+https://jameshtwose.github.io/plotting_js/